elucian/bee/syntax/processing.md

 ### String Templates

 We use hash "\{}" to create a placeholder into a String or Text.
-You can use operator "?" to find & replace the placeholder with a value from a data source.
+You can use operator "?" to replace the placeholders with values from a data source.
 If placeholder is not found the result will contain the placeholder unmodified.

 **Notes:**

-* We can include values into a string using find and replace operator "?"
+* We can include values into a string using template modifier: "?"
 * Inside template we use "\{#}" notation to find a value using the member index
 * Template must be included in double quotes " " not single quotes
 * If a placeholder index is not found then it is preserved unmodified